Skip to main content

 scp licensed-models.zip root@<virtual-appliance-ip>:/data/

 3. Unzip archive.
-Models are extracted to directory per microservice:
+Models are extracted to directory per technology:

 unzip licensed-models.zip